 If you have friends and family that can leave any drama at home and are those that have good work ethics, then you may consider the convenience of having them as reliable staff members.
 But you should always consider an individual’s work ethic before hiring them, as some family members just aren’t cut out for the job.

 You’ll want a staff team that is reliable in coming into work on time and can give their best effort while they’re working.
 Not only that, but you’ll want to make sure that you hire people that have flexible schedules since you don’t want to have certain workers calling off and ending up short-staffed all the time.
+Additionally, you’ll have to get the required licenses for your staff.
+You can get a food handler license at 360Training.

 2. Make Sure the Menu Flows Nicely